The following guide may be useful for anyone wanting to get the best from the website application and content.

 .
 The "App" is the set of features

 we have implemented to allow content to be viewed in a novel way or request services from the server.
 The App version is shown at the bottom of every page and is incremented after additions and improvements.

 capabilities.
 Some of these functions include search bars, interactive forms, and tool features.

 .
 These are the main portfolio subjects, the ones we are passionate about.
 The main connecting factor is they are all linked to poems and sounds.

 Sitting just around the posts are the static pages

 .
 These serve to give the site structure and provide ancillary information like what we are up to and privacy policies etc. At the top and/or bottom of each page, you will find a set of handy tools.

 Some pages or posts require a password to see the content.
 This means you must subscribe to view further - it's still free any!!

-See our Sitemap
+See the Sitemap

 for all pages, posts, tags and categories navigation.
-Protected items will be red.
+Protected items will be red

 The mobile visibility system is a particularly handy set of options that allows us to choose what to display on small, medium, and large screens.